mahkkk04/mahkkk04/README.md

 ### About Me 🌟

 🎓 **Education**:
-- BTech in Information Technology, IIIT Bhopal 🎓
+- BTech in Information Technology 🎓

 💡 **Interests & Passion**:
 - ❤️ Passionate about **AI, Machine Learning, and Data Analytics**